FAQs

 Why is CAP engaging with government?

-While CAP recognises the place of government in bringing about ‘upstream’ regulatory change, our core focus remains working with local communities – alongside the local church – to set people free, materially, spiritually and relationally.
+While CAP recognises the important place of government in bringing about ‘upstream’ regulatory change, CAP’s core focus remains working with local communities.
+Alongside local churches CAP empowers whānau who are financially resilient, as they strengthen their relationships… with money, self, others and God.

 How do you protect clients’ privacy?

-CAP’s frontline workers and office staff have undertaken privacy training, including the Privacy Commission’s ABC training, which teaches what can and cannot be shared about clients with others, as well as giving guidance on how to respond if privacy issues arise.
+CAP’s frontline workers and support office staff have undertaken privacy training, including the Privacy Commission’s ABC training, which teaches what can and cannot be shared about clients with others, as well as giving guidance on how to respond if privacy issues arise.

 More questions?